-Founded by the Basilian Fathers and Felician Sisters, this Catholic school provides enriched university preparation that guides curious learners on a quest of educational discovery while shaping their minds and touching their hearts.
-A distinctive balance of supportive relationships encourages the development of a strong moral compass while building resiliency.
-A unique tapestry of academic excellence focused on 21st Century learning and co-curricular experiences inspires creativity, critical thinking and global leadership.
+HNMCS provides an enriched university preparatory programme that guides curious learners on a quest of educational discovery while shaping their minds and touching their hearts.
+A distinctive balance of support and nurturing relationships encourages girls to develop a strong moral compass while building resiliency.
+A unique tapestry of academic excellence, focused on 21st Century learning, combined with co-curricular experiences inspires creativity, critical thinking skills and global leadership.

 Marilena Tesoro, Head of School